 All info here: www.siddhanath.org

-In March this year, true to here love of India & global humanitarian causes, Heather co-lead the She Rocks Secret Sari Dress Campaign with her cousin Fritha Vincent, founder of Secret Projects.
+In 2019, true to here love of India & global humanitarian causes, Heather co-lead the She Rocks Secret Sari Dress Campaign with her cousin Fritha Vincent, founder of Secret Projects.
 The campaign was launched on International Women’s Day for the prevention of Human Trafficking in West Bengal, whereby profits from each dress sold, directly fund training and employment for young vulnerable women at risk, keeping them safe from the complicated web of Human Trafficking.
 The movement saw the cousins rally a network of women across the music industry who modelled the saris and posted pics of themselves in them across social media on the day, urging their fans to buy the dresses.
 Huge Rock and Metal stars from Nightwish singer, Floor Jansen, German 'Queen of Metal', Doro Pesch and Alissa White-Gluz of Arch Enemy, to Nik West - bass player for Prince & Quincy Jones, along with many others have signed up to show their support for the cause.
 Some have since launched their own collection on pre-order.
 Many sponsors have come in to push the campaign along with their support from Clarins, to Gibson Guitars, to most recently, YouTube, who have got behind the project to show its support through new soon to be revealed collaborations with Secret Sari Dress!

 All info here: www.secretprojects.org.

 Heather herself says of the record, “I’m so very happy with ‘Wild White Horses’!
 Although I have worked on a lot of albums and different projects over the past few years, this will actually be my first full solo album.
-It’s quite an eclectic album and it’s very me!
+It’s quite an eclectic album, but that’s very me.
 I’m known as a bit of a chameleon and shapeshifter when it comes to styles and the way I use my voice, from the sultry rock chick, to the emotional balladeer, and I feel this album has really created the perfect platform to express the various sides of my personality, songwriting and voice.
 As ever, I have allowed myself to be pushed outside of my comfort zone, and there has been a lot of development and progression involved.
 I’m very proud of this album and cannot wait to see it being unleashed!”